Several kinds of Gaussian quantum channels related to Einstein-Podolsky-Rosen steering: Gaussian unsteerable superchannels

 \section{Gaussian unsteerable superchannels}

 In this section, we discuss two special type of Gaussian unsteerable superchannels, that is, maximal Gaussian unsteerable superchannels and Gaussian unsteerable superchannels.
-Here, we say that {\it a Gaussian superchannel is Gaussian unsteerable if it maps any Gaussian unsteerable channels into Gaussian unsteerable channels; and is maximal Gaussian unsteerable if it maps any maximal Gaussian unsteerable channels into maximal Gaussian unsteerable channels. }
+Here, we say that {\it a Gaussian superchannel is Gaussian unsteerable from A to B if it maps any Gaussian unsteerable (from A to B) channels into Gaussian unsteerable (from A to B) channels; and is maximal Gaussian unsteerable from A to B if it maps any maximal Gaussian unsteerable (from A to B) channels into maximal Gaussian unsteerable (from A to B) channels. }